"Magda Goebbels, the First Lady of the Third Reich" by Antoine Vitkine followed by a meeting

 © D.R.

-On 1 May 1945, in Adolf Hitler’s underground bunker in Berlin, Magda Goebbels poisons her six children.
-Before committing suicide, she justifies her gesture in a letter: "Life without Adolf Hitler is not worth living."
-How did Magda Goebbels, an emancipated young woman raised by a Jewish stepfather, get there?
+On 1 May 1945, in Adolf Hitler’s underground bunker in Berlin, Magda Goebbels poisoned her six children.
+Before taking her own life, she justified her action in a letter: "Life without Adolf Hitler is not worth living."
+How did Magda Goebbels, an emancipated young woman raised by a Jewish stepfather, come to this?

 followed by the meeting